sfc-gh-miwhitaker/replicatethis/docs/04-TROUBLESHOOTING.md

 If issues persist:
 1. Check Snowflake query history for detailed error messages
-2. Review `PRICING_RAW` table for PDF fetch diagnostics
+2. Verify all prerequisites in `docs/01-SETUP.md`
-3. Verify all prerequisites in `docs/01-SETUP.md`
+3. Review admin documentation in `docs/05-ADMIN.md` for pricing management
 4. Consult Snowflake documentation for RBAC and account usage